mrgriscom/lsdome-processing/README.md

 ## Use

+### Config

+The `config.properties` file contains important settings:

+- `geometry`: what kind of mesh is being displayed on:
+  - `lsdome` -- the triangular panels of the limitless slip dome; specify the number of panels (2, 6, 13, or 24) with `num_panels`
+  - `prometheus` -- butterfly wings
+- `opchostname` -- domain or IP address of the OPC server.
+Specify additional OPC servers via `opchostname2`, etc.
+- `opcport` -- port for the OPC server(s)

+### Animations

 There's a few ways to create animations with the library.

 * _Canvas_ - easiest way possible.
 Start with almost any Processing sketch you created or borrowed off of the internet, and add a few lines of code to make it light up some LEDs.
 You'd be essentially using the LEDs as a bright but low res display.
+* _WindowAnimation_ - mapping a pre-made window/rectangle of pixels onto the mesh (though not necessarily a Processing window)
 * _XY Animation_ - you are rendering a scene using some Maths and shit.
 Thus, have some way of turning XY-coordinates (a 2D vector, actually) into a colour.
 A typical usecase would be rainbow fractals.